Concentration of maximum degree in random planar graphs: random graph and graphs without complex components

 \end{thm} \begin{proof} We consider the random multigraph $\multigraph$ given by $\vertexSet{\multigraph}=[n]$ and $\edgeSet{\multigraph}=\setbuilder{\left\{\locationBit_{2i-1}, \locationBit_{2i}\right\}}{i \in [m]}$, where $\location=\left(\locationBit_1, \ldots, \locationBit_{2m}\right)$ is the location vector (see \Cref{fig:Gnm_balls_bins} for an illustration).
 We observe that for $v\in[n]$ the load $\load_v$ equals the degree $\degree{v}{\multigraph}$.
 For each graph $H\in \mathcal{G}(n,m)$ we have $\prob{\multigraph=H}=2^mm!/n^{2m}$.
 Hence, conditioned on the event that $\multigraph$ is simple, $\multigraph$ is distributed like $G$.
 Moreover, for $n$ large enough we have for a suitable chosen $\rho>0$, since $m=\bigo{n}$.
 This shows $\liminf_{n\to \infty}\prob{\multigraph \text{ is simple}}>0$.
 Thus, each property that holds \whp\ in $\multigraph$, is also true \whp\ in $G$.
 In particular, the degree sequence $\degreesequence$ of $G$ is contiguous with respect to the degree sequence $\loadvector$ of $\multigraph$, i.e. $\contiguous{\degreesequence}{\loadvector}$.
 Together with \Cref{thm:concentration_balls_bins} this yields \whp\ $\rounddown{\concentration{n}{2m}-\varepsilon}\lessorequal \maxdegree{G}\lessorequal \rounddown{\concentration{n}{2m}+\varepsilon}$, as desired. \end{proof}

 We recall that we denote by $\nocomplex(n,m)$ a graph chosen uniformly at random from the class $\nocomplexclass(n,m)$ consisting of graphs having no complex components, vertex set $[n]$, and $m$ edges.
 Later $\nocomplex(n,m)$ will take the role of the non-complex part of the random planar graph.
 In this case the relation $m=n/2+\bigo{n^{2/3}}$ is satisfied (see \Cref{thm:internal_structure}).
-Britikov \cite{uni} showed that in this range $\nocomplex(n,m)$ behaves similarly like $G(n,m)$.
+Britikov \cite{uni} provided a useful relation between $\nocomplex(n,m)$ and $G(n,m)$ in this range.

-\begin{thm}[\cite{uni}] Let $m=m(n)\leq n/2+\bigo{n^{2/3}}$ and $G=G(n,m)\ur \mathcal G(n,m)$.
+\begin{thm}[ \cite{uni}] Let $m=m(n)\leq n/2+\bigo{n^{2/3}}$ and $G=G(n,m)\ur \mathcal G(n,m)$.
 Then

 In particular, $\liminf_{n \to \infty}~ \prob{G \text{ is planar }}>0$. \end{thm}

 Combining Theorems \ref{thm:G_n_m_bins_balls}\ref{thm:G_n_m_bins_balls2} and \ref{thm:non_complex} we can deduce that \whp\ $\maxdegree{\nocomplex(n,m)}$ is concentrated at two values.